maxwell-geospatial/topoDL/README.md

 Maxwell, A.E., M.S.
 Bester, L.A.
 Guillen, C.A.
 Ramezan, D.J.
 Carpinello, Y. Fan, F.M.
 Hartley, S.M.
 Maynard, and J.L.
 Pyron, 2020.
 Semantic segmentation deep learning for extracting surface mine extents from historic topographic maps, *Remote Sensing*, 12(24): 1-25. https://doi.org/10.3390/rs12244145.

+The associated data can be downloaded [here](http://www.wvview.org/research.html).

 This project explores the use of UNet semantic segmentation deep learning for extracting historic surface disturbance associated with coal mining from topographic maps.
 The associated paper can be found [here](https://www.mdpi.com/2072-4292/12/24/4145).
 As part of the repo, we have provided the required input data.
 We did not provide the image chips and masks generated from the data since the dataset was very large (~70GB).
 However, you can generate the chips and masks using the provided input data and scripts.

 The goal of our study was to assess model generalization and the impact of training sample size on model performance and generalization.
-We have generated this repo to provide access to our scripts and data so taht others can experiment with our method or use the data in other studies.
+We have generated this repo to provide access to our scripts and data so that others can experiment with our method or use the data in other studies.

 Here is the abstract for the associated paper: